 Julie Leftwich, Esq.

 Julie Arostegui Leftwich is a passionate human rights lawyer who has extensive experience with immigrant and refugee issues.
-She has worked locally, nationally, and globally to advance human rights and gender equality, especially in conflict affected countries, and has a deep understanding of the issues facing these communities.
-In addition to her duties as Executive Director, she represents women seeking asylum from gender violence in affirmative (non-court) proceedings.
+She has worked locally, nationally, and globally to advance human rights and gender equality, most recently in conflict affected countries, and has a deep understanding of the issues facing these communities.

 Julie has worked with many nonprofit organizations including Freedom House, the National Democratic Institute for International Affairs, the U.S. Institute of Peace, Women’s Action for New Directions (WAND), Women in International Security (WIIS), One Earth Future Foundation, and the International Association of Women Judges, and locally with the National Underground Railroad Freedom Center, End Slavery Cincinnati, and the World Affairs Council.